evannetwork/evannetwork.github.io/dev/security.md

 Second, each smart contract holds the keys for users that are supposed to interact with the contract.
 The access level for each user is defined by the key stored for him.
-As such the contract owner determines which users are entitled to receive access and what level they should have.
+As such the contract owner determines which users are entitled to receive access and what operations they are allowed to perform.

 Now, if a permissioned user writes changes to the smart contract, he retrieves the key deposited for him from the smart contract.
 Through this mechanism it is possible to granularly ensure that only intended users gain access to exactly what they are supposed to see and restrict access to content that is off limits.